 How is passenger traffic at the Dutch airports developing?

-In November 2020, 965 thousand passengers travelled to and from the five largest Dutch airports.
-This is 4.9 million fewer travellers compared to November 2019, a decrease of 84 percent.
-In November 2020, passenger traffic was almost 7 times higher than in April, when the number of passengers was the lowest in 2020 (134 thousand).
-Of the total number of passengers, 93 percent travelled via Amsterdam Airport Schiphol and 6 percent travelled via Eindhoven Airport.
-Rotterdam The Hague Airport and Maastricht Aachen Airport together accounted for the remaining passengers.
-There was no passenger traffic at Groningen Eelde Airport in November.
+In February 2021, 0.5 million passengers travelled to and from the five largest Dutch airports.
+This is 4.7 million fewer travellers compared to February 2020, a decrease of 90 percent.
+In February 2021, passenger traffic was almost 4 times higher than in April, when the number of passengers was the lowest in 2020 (134 thousand).
+Most passengers travelled via Amsterdam Airport Schiphol, namely 97 percent of the passengers.
+Eindhoven Airport, Rotterdam The Hague Airport and Maastricht Aachen Airport together accounted for the remaining passengers.
+There is still no passenger traffic at Groningen Eelde Airport.
 Read more

-What were the most popular destinations for departures from a national airport in Q3 2020?
+What were the most popular destinations for departures from a national airport in Q4 2020?

-In the months of July, August and September, a total of over 5.5 million passengers travelled by air between the Netherlands and a destination abroad.
-87 percent (4.7 million travellers) stayed within Europe.
-Just over 7 percent flew to and from the Americas, while 4 percent travelled to and from Asia.
-Passenger traffic to and from Europe was down by 72 percent on Q3 2019.
-For the Americas and Asia, passenger traffic was down by 87 and 88 percent respectively.
+In Q4 2020, a total of 3.6 million passengers travelled by air between the Netherlands and a destination abroad.
+73 percent (2.6 million travellers) stayed within Europe.
+Fifteen percent flew to and from the Americas, while 7 percent travelled to and from Asia.
+Passenger traffic to and from Europe was down by 81 percent on Q4 2019.
+For the Americas and Asia, passenger traffic was down by 80 and 87 percent respectively.
 Read more

 How much has the use of public transport declined?